ibm-cloud-docs/databases-for-elasticsearch/howto-provisioning.md

 2. Select the [hosting model]([/docs/cloud-databases?topic=cloud-databases-hosting-models) you want your database to be provisioned on.
 You can change this later.

 A host flavor represents fixed sizes of guaranteed resource allocations.
-You can see which host flavors are available in your region by calling the [host flavors capability endpoint](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#capability) like this:
+To see which host flavors are available in your region, call the [host flavors capability endpoint](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#capability) like this:

 ```sh
 curl -X POST  https://api.{region}.databases.cloud.ibm.com/v5/ibm/capability/flavors  \